toptensoftware/mk.js/readme.md

 * Rules can have file and named rule dependencies (aka prerequisites) that are specified by the `deps` property.
-* Rules have an optional `action` property that specifies what to do when the rule is invoked (eg: running commands)
+* Rules have an optional `action` property that specifies what to do when the rule is invoked (typically invoking external commands)

 To run the script, from the command line run `mk` with no arguments - mk.js will look for a rule named "build" and run it: